koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_23_img_1.md

+# The image 1 in slide 23 of lecture 5 contains:
 The image consists of three adjacent line graphs, each illustrating different demand patterns over time.

 1. **Left Graph (a): Constant Demand**